fieldtrip/website/development/testing.md

     skip        = false(numel(d), 1);

     for i=1:numel(d)
       lines  = readlines(fullfile(d(i).folder, d(i).name));

       line1 = find(startsWith(lines, '% WALLTIME'));
       line2 = find(startsWith(lines, '% MEM'));
       line3 = find(startsWith(lines, '% DATA'));
       line4 = find(startsWith(lines, '% DEPENDENCY'));

       if length(line1)==1 && length(line2)==1 && length(line3)==1 && length(line4)==1
-        name{i}        = d(i).name(1:end-2); % remove .m
+        name{i}        = d(i).name(1:end-2); % remove the .m
         walltime{i}    = lines{line1}(length('% WALLTIME ')+1:end);
         mem{i}         = lines{line2}(length('% MEM ')+1:end);
         data{i}        = lines{line3}(length('% DATA ')+1:end);
         dependency{i}  = lines{line4}(length('% DEPENDENCY ')+1:end);
       else
         % something is wrong
         skip(i) = true;
       end
-    end
+    end % for all files

     test = table(name, walltime, mem, data, dependency);
     test = test(~skip,:);

-You should select the [test scripts](https://github.com/fieldtrip/fieldtrip/tree/master/test) that depend on **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/master/ft_preprocessing.m)**.
+You can then select the tests that depend on `ft_preprocessing`.

-    indices=contains(test.dependency, 'ft_preprocessing');
+    keepRows = contains(test.dependency, 'ft_preprocessing');

-    filtered_name = test.name(indices);
-    filtered_walltime = test.walltime(indices);
-    filtered_mem = test.mem(indices);
-    filtered_data = test.data(indices);
-    filtered_dependency = test.dependency(indices);

-    filtered_test = table(filtered_name, filtered_walltime, filtered_mem, filtered_data, filtered_dependency);
+    filtered_test = filtered_test(keepRows, :)

-Since you are an external contribitor with no access to the [DCCN intranet](https://intranet.donders.ru.nl/), you can only run tests that don't use data and use publicly available data.
-So, you have to delete from your table the test scripts that use private data:
+If you are an external contribitor with no access to the [DCCN intranet](https://intranet.donders.ru.nl/), you can only run tests that don't use data and use publicly available data.
+In that case you have to remove the test scripts that require private data:

-    keepRows = ~strcmp(filtered_test.filtered_data, 'private');
+    keepRows = ~strcmp(filtered_test.data, 'private');
-    filtered_table = filtered_test(keepRows, :)
+    filtered_test = filtered_test(keepRows, :)

-Finally, it is more efficient to select tests that run fast and do not consume much memory.
-For this reason you should sort the tests in increasing walltime and memory:
+Finally, to find errors it can be more efficient to run the short tests first, and those that do not consume much memory.
+You can sort the tests with increasing walltime and memory:

-    filtered_table = sortrows(filtered_table,'filtered_walltime','ascend');
-    filtered_table = sortrows(filtered_table,'filtered_mem','ascend');
+    filtered_test = sortrows(filtered_test, 'walltime', 'ascend');
+    filtered_test = sortrows(filtered_test, 'mem',      'ascend');

-To run the first 10 tests from the filtered table:
+To run the first 10 tests, you can do:

-    findTests=string(filtered_table.filtered_name(1:10));
+    findTests = filtered_test.name(1:10);
     for i=1:numel(findTests)
-        fprintf("\n ------------------------ \n Running test: %s \n\n", findTests(i))
+        fprintf("\n ------------------------ \n Running test: %s \n\n", findTests{i})
-        eval(findTests(i)); % run tests
+        eval(findTests{i}); % run each test
     end

 ## Extending existing tests

 Test scripts validate specific functionalities that are integral to Fieldtrip.
-For this reason, you should not change or extend existing test scripts.
+For this reason, you should in general not change or extend existing test scripts, as that might break backward compatibility.

- If you modify a function and encounter errors in its corresponding test script, you should correct the modified function according to the test script's error.
-Then you should rerun the test script.
+If you modify a function and encounter errors in its corresponding test script, you should correct the modified function and rerun the test script until it passes.

-However, if you add a new functionality to a pre-existing function, then you should extend its test script to also test this new functionality.
+If you add a new functionality to an existing FieldTrip function, you should extend its corresponding test script to also test this new functionality.

 ## Adding a new test script

-When you add a new Fieldtrip function, you should also write a new test script to accompany this function.
+When you add a new Fieldtrip function, you should also write a new test script to accompany it.

 Test "scripts" should actually not be MATLAB scripts, but MATLAB functions.
 They start with `function test_xxx` and take (in general) no input arguments and produce no output arguments.
 The test can print diagnostic information on screen, but most important is that the test passes or that it fails with an error.
 You can use the [error](https://nl.mathworks.com/help/matlab/ref/error.html) or the [assert](https://nl.mathworks.com/help/matlab/ref/assert.html) functions.

-### How to name the new test scripts
+### How to name new test scripts

 When adding a test script, please call them `test_xxx.m` when it can run without user interaction, or `inspect_xxx.m` when user interaction is needed, e.g., judging whether the figure is correct, clicking on a button, or closing a figure to continue the analysis.

-To link related scripts to the background information on bug reports and/or online discussions that we have when making changes to the code, test scripts that relate to a bug on <http://bugzilla.fieldtriptoolbox.org/> should be named `text_bugXXX.m`.
-Test scripts that relate to an issue on <https://github.com/fieldtrip/fieldtrip/issues/> should be named `test_issueXXX.m`, and test script relating to a pull request on <https://github.com/fieldtrip/fieldtrip/pulls/> should be named `test_pullXXX.m`.
-This allows future contributors to look up the online discussion and details on basis of the file name.
-Of course you can also add help with additional links inside the test script yourself.
+To link related scripts to background information on issues, please first file an issue on [github](http://github.com/fieldtrip/fieldtrip/issues), note the number that it receives, and name the test script `text_issueXXX.m`.
+This links the code to the online documentation and also allows allows future contributors to look up the details.
+Of course you can also add add additional URL links inside the test script yourself, for example to published methods or publicly available data.

 ### How to implement algorithmic tests